-Mechanical Vegetation Removal: Small earth-moving equipment (e.g., bulldozer, bobcat) or hand tools may be used to remove vegetation cover to levels consistent with the San Diego Zoo SBKR habitat suitability model.
+Mechanical Vegetation Removal: Small earth-moving equipment (e.g., bulldozer, bobcat) or hand tools may be used to remove vegetation cover to levels consistent with the San Diego Zoo Institute for Conservation Research SBKR habitat suitability model.
 Consideration also should be given to relative cover proportions of perennial species based on SBKR habitat associations and relevant literature.
-Recent experiment plots comparing the efficacy of various surface and soil treatments in improving habitat for woolly star show that vegetation clearing without soil removal resulted in lower percent cover of woolly star and higher percent cover of exotic annual grasses than treatments that included soil disturbance when sampled at 7.5, 13 (with re-disturbance at 5 years), and 13 years from the disturbance.
+Recent experimental plots comparing the efficacy of various surface and soil treatments in improving habitat for woolly star show that vegetation clearing without soil removal resulted in lower percent cover of woolly star and higher percent cover of exotic annual grasses than treatments that included soil disturbance when sampled at 7.5, 13 (with re-disturbance at 5 years), and 13 years from the disturbance (Hernandez and Sandquist 2019).
 Vegetation clearing did show improved cover of woolly star over untreated control plots.